 This word is derived, according to the Oxford English Dictionary, from an old French word, langagier, meaning “to talk abundantly.”

 The word tongue-pad first appeared in English in the late 1600s, and was defined in A Dictionary of the Canting Crew in 1699 as “a smooth, glib-tongued, insinuating fellow.”
-That meaning had changed by the time it was added to Webster’s Dictionary in 1913, which defined it as “a great talker; a chatterbox.”
+That meaning had changed by the time it was added to Webster’s Dictionary in 1913, which defined it as “a great talker.”

-What we would now called tittle-tattle was once also known as twittle-twattle in 16th century English, and derived from that, a twattle-basket is someone full of useless, idle chatter.
+What we would now called tittle-tattle was once also known as twittle-twattle in 16th-century English.
+Twattle-basket is derived from that, and refers to someone full of useless, idle chatter.

 A version of this story ran in 2016; it has been updated for 2023.